 All drinking water, including bottled water, is reasonably expected to contain at least small amounts of some contaminants, but the presence of contaminants does not necessarily indicate that water poses a health risk.
-As mentioned previously, and as seen in the data tables that follow, all contaminants that are present in Fairchild's drinking water are well below any critical values.
-More information about contaminants and potential health effects can be obtained by calling the Safe Drinking Water Hotline.
+More information about contaminants and potential health effects can be obtained by calling the Safe Drinking Water Hotline at 1(800)426-4791.